apache/cordova-docs/docs/en/edge/guide/cli/index.md

         $ cordova platform remove blackberry

-When you run commands to add or remove platforms, it's reflected in the contents of the project's _platforms_ directory, where each platform you specify appears as a subdirectory.
+Running commands to add or remove platforms affects the contents of the project's _platforms_ directory, where each specified platform appears as a subdirectory.
 The _www_ source directory is reproduced within each platform's subdirectory, appearing for example in _platforms/ios/www_ or _platforms/android/assets/www_.
 By default, each platform's configuration file is set up to be able to access all of Cordova's APIs.

 If you wish, you can use an SDK at this point to open the project you created.
-However, any edits you make to the project in an SDK affect the derivative set of assets, not the original cross-platform source files.
+However, any edits you make to the project within an SDK affect the derivative set of assets, not the original cross-platform source files.
 Use this approach if you simply want to initialize a project.
 <!-- XREF
 (See the Platform Development Guide for information on how to develop applications within each SDK.)
 XREF -->
 Read on if you wish to use command-line tools for the entire development cycle.